skgmn/CoroutinesKit/README.md

 val map2 = stateFlow.stateMap { it * 2 } // This is StateFlow<Int>
 ```

-It only accepts not suspending lambda.
+It only accepts non-suspend lambda.

 ## runWhile